How to Flush DNS Cache

 systemd-resolve --statistics

-Flush Your DNS Cache in Google Chrome
+How to Flush DNS Cache in Google Chrome

+Important!
 Keep in mind that this cache type is different from the browser cache.

-Here are the steps to do it:
+Here are the steps to flush the DNS cache in Google Chrome:

 chrome://net-internals/#dns